-The Welsh NHS Confederation is a membership body representing all the organisations making up the NHS in Wales: seven Local Health Boards and three NHS Trusts.
+The Welsh NHS Confederation is a membership body representing all the organisations making up the NHS in Wales: seven Health Boards, three NHS Trusts and Health Education and Improvement Wales (HEIW).

 We support our members to improve health and well-being by working with them to deliver high standards of care for patients and best value for taxpayers’ money.
 We act as a driving force for positive change through strong representation and our policy, influencing and engagement work.